DETAILED ACTION

 …

-providing, by a content component, stored in the memory and executed by the at least one processor, customized content to a user via the digital platform based on the updated set of clusters.
+providing, by a content component, stored in the memory and executed by the at least one processor, content to a user via the digital platform based on the updated set of clusters.

 Individually or in combination - MPEP 2106.05f applies –the claim involves a computer in that the machine learning model and content components are stored in memory and executed by a processor.
 Having each step “executed by the processor” is considered “apply it [the abstract idea] on a computer”; merely uses a computer as a tool to perform an abstract idea; See July 2024 Subject Matter Eligibility Update, Example 47, claim 2; Example 48, claim 1; the “train at least one machine learning model” here is “mere instructions to implement abstract idea on a computer at MPEP 2106.05f); see also MPEP 2106.05h “field of use” for combination of computer and machine learning model which is an artificial neural network.
+The additional elements of machine learning and neural network are used to learn “edges and weights, the numerical values of the graph.”

 Accordingly, the additional elements, individually or in combination, do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.

 Step 2B in MPEP 2106.05 - The claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional element of a computing system, is treated as MPEP 2106.05(f) (Mere Instructions to Apply an Exception – “Thus, for example, claims that amount to nothing more than an instruction to apply the abstract idea using a generic computer do not render an abstract idea eligible.”
-Alice Corp., 134 S. Ct. at 235)); and combination of data, computer, and machine learning model is MPEP 2106.05h (Field of use).
+Alice Corp., 134 S. Ct. at 235)); and combination of data, computer, and machine learning model comprising an artificial neural network is MPEP 2106.05h (Field of use).
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.
 Viewed individually or as a whole, these additional claim element(s) do not provide meaningful limitation(s) to transform the abstract idea into a patent eligible application of the abstract idea such that the claim(s) amounts to significantly more than the abstract idea itself.

 Independent claim 16 is directed to an apparatus at step 1, which is a statutory category.
 Claim 16 recites similar limitations as claim 1 and claim 9 and is rejected for the same reasons at step 2a, prong one, 2a, prong 2, and step 2b.
 Claim 16 explicitly recites processor, memory, instructions executed by processor.
 As above, even recited explicitly, this is considered MPEP 2106.05f (apply it [abstract idea] on a computer).